 Exploring Sequoia's Crystal Cave

-Crystal Cave offers five different tours during the summer season - the Daily Tour, Historic Candlelight Tour, Discovery Tour, Wild Cave Tour, and Junior Caver Tour.
+Crystal Cave offers five different tours during the summer season.

-Located about a 40 minute drive south of Wuksachi Lodge, Crystal Cave at Sequoia is available for exploration during the summer months only.
-Sequoia Natural History Association offers 45-minute guided tours daily from June to October.
-Special Candlelight Tours and the belly-crawling “Wild Cave” Tour are visitor favorites.
-Cave temperature is a constant 48 degrees so a jacket or sweater is recommended.
-Call (559) 565-4251 for tour and ticket information.
+Located about a 40-minute drive south of Wuksachi Lodge, Crystal Cave at Sequoia is available for exploration during the summer months only.
+Sequoia Parks Conservancy offers guided tours daily from May 26 through September 2017 for the 2017 season.

 - Wild Cave Tour: 4-6 hours, and expect to get dirty!